Magno070/projects_hub/ARCHITECTURE.md

 PRESENTATION Layer
 Manages the user interface and user interaction:

-- bloc/: State management (using the BLoC pattern).
+- provider/: State management (using the Provider package).
 - pages/: Application screens.
 - widgets/: UI components specific to the feature.